 Financial support beyond the first year is normally provided in the form of a tuition scholarship plus a graduate research assistantship (GSR), a teaching assistantship (TA), a teaching fellowship (TF), or a fellowship.
 TA support for the second year is commonly available for students in good standing who request it.
 TF support is provided to students with a MS or equivalent and excellent teaching evaluations.
-These students are often given the opportunity to teach a course independently, if the opportunity is available.
+These students are often given the opportunity to teach a course independently in their senior years, if the opportunity is available.
 It is not uncommon for a student to join a research group on an interim basis and become a GSR for some of the summer preceeding their first term of enrollment, as well as the summer of their first academic year.

 The Dietrich School of Arts and Sciences also offers Travel Grants.